-This Mahi Mahi with Mango Avocado Salsa is obviously done with mahi mahi fillets, which is a firm and somewhat flaky white fish that lends itself well to pan searing.
+This Pan Seared Mahi Mahi with Mango Salsa is obviously done with mahi mahi fillets, which is a firm and somewhat flaky white fish that lends itself well to pan searing.
 Halibut would be another awesome choice for a hearty white fish with great flavor.

-We served this Mahi Mahi with Mango Avocado Salsa just recently at our Gourmet Club.
+We served this Pan Seared Mahi Mahi just recently at our Gourmet Club.
 Gourmet Club has been one of our highlights since moving here.
 A few couples who have the love of food in common.
 We cook, do serious wine pairings, we bake, and we eat.
 It’s all good.
 Very good.

 Recently, we decided to switch things up and start doing themed dinners.
 It was high time to branch out and go global with our dishes.
-So when it was our turn to host, we chose to go with a tropical theme to welcome in the soon-t0-be-summer (still waiting on the summer.)
+So when it was our turn to host, we chose to go with a tropical theme.

 Which is how we ended up serving this tender, flaky, refreshing Mahi Mahi.

-Mahi Mahi with Mango Avocado Salsa is simple yet impressive, and tastes absolutely divine.
+Pan Seared Mahi Mahi with Mango Salsa is simple yet impressive, and tastes absolutely divine.

 - 5 oz grape/cherry tomatoes, chopped